Ataccama

 If you feel data mesh is the right architecture for you, Ataccama can help.
 We provide a unified data management platform, Ataccama ONE, for teams to build, publish, and discover data products.

-Ataccama ONE comes with a data catalog, automated data quality, MDM, and data governance seamlessly connected with shared metadata.
+Ataccama ONE comes with a data catalog, automated data quality solutions, MDM, and data governance seamlessly connected with shared metadata.

 It easily integrates with your data landscape and can be deployed to any infrastructure.
 If you’d like to learn more, schedule a call with us.